top of page

 Blue-eyed Grass - Sisyrinchium montanum

-Despite its common name, Blue-eyed Grass is a diminutive member of the Iris family.
-It is hardy and takes poor soil in stride.
+Sisyrinchium montanum, or Blue-eyed Grass, is a perennial wildflower native to Michigan and the Upper Peninsula.
+There are several species with a similar appearance.
+Despite its common name, Blue-eyed Grass is not a grass but is a diminutive member of the Iris family.
+The U.P. variety is hardy and takes poor soil in stride.
 I first encountered them growing on a gravel berm around petroleum storage tanks where it didn't look like plant life could rightfully exist.
 The Blue-eyed Grass was perfectly happy growing in bare dry gravel.
-It handles competition quite well and readily spreads via underground rhizomes.
+It spreads via underground rhizomes or seed when conditions allow, but usually forms clumps.
 It can naturalize into lawns where it looks like grass, but hold off on the mowing to enjoy the bright blue spring flowers with yellow centers.

 Excluding Sales Tax |